Website Bounce Rate and the 8-Second Rule

 Your goal in this step is to determine phrases or words that have a high volume but low competition.

-3. After doing the research in 2 above, determine a) your focus keyword / phrase, and b) secondary keywords that apply (use these in the text when writing your content).
+3. After doing the research in 2 above, determine a) your focus keyword/phrase, and b) secondary keywords that apply (use these in the text when writing your content).
 Craft your text and content around these.
+Make sure your META titles are between 50-60 characters and your descriptions between 150-160.

 4. To make it more likely that your page or post will be found when people search for it, the word / phrase that you have identified as your focus keyword / phrase should be used in the: